 Looser or fewer COVID restrictions may provide more opportunities than last summer to get involved in your community, gain work experience, or explore an academic interest.
 Here are a few different ways, some virtual, that you can spend your summer.

 - Volunteer.
-Discover volunteer opportunities in your local area at VolunteerMatch.com.
+Discover volunteer opportunities in your local area at VolunteerMatch.org.
 Consider getting involved with one of the campaigns organized by DoSomething.org, or start a petition for a cause you care about at Change.org.

 - Plan an independent project.
 Summer academic or arts programs sponsored by colleges can be an impressive thing to add to your college resume.
 But taking on a summer project of your own design can also help you stand out to colleges.
 For some guidance, check out this four-week, pay-what-you-can seminar on designing and executing an independent project.